How do I make a complaint about my health provider?

 How do I make a complaint to the Health and Disability Commissioner?

-If you want help or advice about doing this, you can contact a Health and Disability Advocate on 0800 555 050.
+If you want help or advice about doing this, you can contact a Health and Disability Advocate.

 Back to top